About Reclaiming Vitality

 - eating “tip to tail” when it comes to animals (such as nutrient rich organ meats and bone broth)

 - pasture-raised animals (or wild animals if you are lucky enough to be able to get them)

 - healthy animal fats such as fatty fish, butter (yes, butter!), cream, lard (really!!) and tallow (beef fat).

-- healthy vegetable fats such as from fruits like avocado and olives, nuts, and some minimally processed oils such as extra virgin coconut oil, avocado oil, and extra virgin olive oil.
+- healthy vegetable fats such as from fruits like avocado and olives, nuts, and some minimally processed oils such as, cold-pressed avocado oil, and extra virgin olive oil.
 (No vegetable or seed oils such as canola or corn).

 - fermented foods.
 These are another important part of a traditional food diet as this was a natural way to preserve the harvest.

 - seeds, nuts, and grains that are generally soaked, sprouted, or fermented to improve digestibility.